-The goal of the Right Choices Program is to provide a constructive intervention and early support program for first-time offenders who violate the substance abuse or violent acts rules of the Code of Student Conduct.
-This six-week voluntary program is in lieu of assignment to Turning Point Academy.
+The goal of the Right Choices Program is to provide a constructive intervention and early support program for firsttime offenders who violate the substance abuse or violent acts rules of the Code of Student Conduct.
+Transportation will be provided when a bus route is established after the student begins attending the program.
+Course offerings at the Right Choices Program are not as inclusive as those in students' home schools.